 Usually, a Holy Day of Obligation but is not in 2019.
 The USCCB explains, “Since December 8, 2019, is the Second Sunday of Advent, the Solemnity of the Immaculate Conception of the Blessed Virgin Mary is transferred to Monday, December 9, 2019.
 The obligation to attend Mass, however, does not transfer.”

-Wednesday, December 25, 2019 – The Nativity of the Lord (Christmas), Holy Day of Obligation Click here for source
+Friday, December 25, 2020 – The Nativity of the Lord (Christmas), Holy Day of Obligation Click here for more information

 More information on Holy Days of Obligation, Solemnities and Feast Days

 "The Church punctuates the liturgical year by celebrating various events important to the mystery of our salvation.
 During the course of the liturgical year, the Church celebrates the whole mystery of Christ, from His incarnation and birth to His ascension, to Pentecost and the founding of the Church, and finally to the second coming of Christ in judgment on the Solemnity of Christ the King.
 On Sundays in particular, we commemorate the Resurrection, when our Lord triumphed over sin and death.
 In a special way, the Church also honors our Blessed Mother, marking those special events of her participation in the mystery of salvation.
 Finally, the Church also commemorates the memorial days of saints, who through their lives bring to the minds of the faithful the call to holiness.
 Saints’ days are celebrated with few exceptions on the date of the saint’s death– their birth into eternal life.